fareedst/stdd/README.md

 Read these documents in order:
 1. `STDD.md` - Overview of STDD methodology
 2. `ai-principles.md` - Complete STDD principles and process guide
+3. `stdd-language-spec.md` - STDD language specification (optional, for advanced users)
-3. `conversation-template.md` - Example conversation showing STDD in practice (recommended)
+4. `conversation-template.md` - Example conversation showing STDD in practice (recommended)
-4. `.cursorrules` - Cursor IDE rules (if using Cursor)
+5. `.cursorrules` - Cursor IDE rules (if using Cursor)

 ### Step 2: Copy Templates to Your Project